 Map shows where RFK Jr. is on the ballot in the 2024 election

-Washington — Unlike the Republican and Democratic presidential nominees, Robert F. Kennedy Jr. has faced a costly and time-consuming process to appear on general election ballots as an independent candidate.
+Washington — Unlike the Republican and Democratic presidential nominees, Robert F. Kennedy Jr. faced a costly and time-consuming process to appear on general election ballots as an independent candidate before he suspended his campaign.

 Rules vary from state to state, but independent candidates typically have to collect thousands of signatures or be supported by a minor party in order to apply for ballot access.

 Kennedy opted to run as an independent last October, abandoning his Democratic primary bid.
-Since then, Democrats and Republicans have questioned whether the independent candidate would pull support from their voters.
+Democrats and Republicans questioned whether the independent candidate would pull support from their voters.

-Kennedy's running mate, Nicole Shanahan, said in a recent interview on the "Impact Theory" podcast that she and Kennedy are considering ending their campaign and backing former President Donald Trump.
-Shanahan said their presence in the race risks helping elect Vice President Kamala Harris "because we draw votes from Trump."
+Seeing no path to victory himself, Kennedy endorsed former President Donald Trump in a speech in Phoenix on Friday.
+But he said his name would remain on the ballot in non-battleground states and encouraged voters there to still vote for him.

+In battleground states, "where my presence would be a spoiler, I'm going to remove my name, and I've already started that process and urge voters not to vote for me," he said.
+He added that campaign's polling consistently showed that he would "likely hand the election over to the Democrats" if he was on the ballot in battleground states.

 "He's a well-known name," said Dan Mallinson, an associate professor at Pennsylvania State University at Harrisburg.
 "He's different than a lot of other third-party candidates that run."

-So far, Kennedy is on the ballot in three of the seven battleground states — Arizona, Michigan and North Carolina.
-Recent CBS News estimates show Harris and Trump are statistically tied in Michigan and North Carolina, with Kennedy having 2% support.
+Kennedy is currently on the ballot in three tightly contested states — Michigan, North Carolina and Wisconsin.
+Recent CBS News estimates show Vice President Kamala Harris and Trump are statistically tied in Michigan and North Carolina, with Kennedy attracting 2% support in Michigan and 1% in North Carolina.

+Michigan said it's too late for Kennedy to pull his name from the November ballot.
+Wisconsin rejected Kennedy's request to withdraw — state law requires that candidates remain on the ballot unless they die.

-"Some of these states are such tight margins that it can matter," Mallinson said.
+"Some of these states are such tight margins that it can matter," Mallinson said before Kennedy made his announcement.

+Michigan has nearly 8.4 million registered voters.
+If Kennedy actually took 2% of the vote, that would be about 167,820 votes.
+Trump narrowly beat former Secretary of State Hillary Clinton by less than 1 point, or about 10,700 votes, in 2016.
+President Biden won the state in 2020 by more than 150,000 votes, finishing less than 3 points ahead of Trump.

-Democrats saw a bump after swapping their nominee from President Biden to Harris, largely coming from voters who had previously expressed support for Kennedy, according to a Pew Research Center poll.
+Democrats saw a bump after swapping their nominee from Mr. Biden to Harris, largely coming from voters who had previously expressed support for Kennedy, according to a Pew Research Center poll.

 It's typical of third-party candidates to see their poll numbers drop as it gets closer to Election Day, according to Matthew Foster, a professor at American University.